teamneusta/converter-bundle/docs/cached-converter.md

 Therefore, we offer a `CachedConverter`.

-Before you can directly use it you have to implement a cache key strategy of your source objects;
+Before you can directly use it you have to implement a cache key strategy for your source objects;
 i.e. you have to determine how one can differentiate the source objects.

 This is the task of the `CacheKeyFactory`.

 ### CacheKeyFactory

-May be in our `User` example there will be a unique user ID (uuid) then your `CacheKeyFactory` should be the following:
+Maybe in our `User` example there will be a unique user ID (uuid) then your `CacheKeyFactory` should be the following:

 ```php